Why End User data is more Critical than you may think

 - Unbeknownst to many, SaaS vendors don’t take responsibility for backing up your data – you are responsible for your data backups – even when it is in the cloud.

 Protecting end user data has never been more critical.
-If you don’t have an end user data protection strategy, consider an end-point backup solution.
+If you don’t have an end user data protection strategy, consider an endpoint backup solution.
 Get one that can use cloud storage for the backup repository.
 With cloud storage becoming more affordable, this makes total sense.
 Consider a solution that can ensure security and privacy using techniques like encryption.
-A solution that does all of the above and also supports SaaS data backup is sure winner.
+A solution that does all of the above and also supports SaaS data backup is a sure a winner.